 I love the emerging generation of leaders.
-Millennial leaders offer much of what we need in this season of cultural upheaval.
-They offer collaborative thinking, questioning minds, a dialogical approach to decision making for better decisions, an entrepreneurial spirit, and a longing for mentoring and apprenticeship.
+Millennial leaders bring much of what we need in this season of cultural upheaval.
+They offer collaborative thinking, questioning minds, a dialogical approach to decision making, an entrepreneurial spirit, and a longing for mentoring and apprenticeship.
 We as older leaders must learn to adapt to be able to tap into all that they bring to the table.
-Some have scoffed that Millennial leaders lack enough commitment or enough respect to be led well.
+Some have scoffed that Millennial leaders lack commitment or enough respect to be led well.

-If you are a Millennial leader I have three suggestions for you to help you lead well to the end and to be easily led.
+If you are a Millennial leader I have three suggestions for you to help you lead well and to be easily led.

 1. Seek out older leaders.
 Let this natural inclination be a blessing to you.
 Find an older leader whom you admire and respect and attach yourself to them.
 Be committed to self-development and come prepared with good questions and a teachable heart.
 Be prepared to follow through on the advice that you are given.
 Learn from experience and listen for principles that you can contextualize.